kiwitcms/junit-plugin/README.md

 `junit.jupiter.extensions.autodetection.enabled=true` configured by default in `pom.xml`.
 This means Jupiter will pick it up automatically.

+You can point each executed test case to a specific case ID by annotating `@Test` method with `@TcmsTestCaseId(int)`, where `int` is the test case ID.
+See the `KiwiTcmsExtension` example below.
+If the test case is not found searching by ID, plugin will default to standard search method.
+You can find the case ID in your TCMS instance URL (example: https://tcms.server/case/1) or on the test case page in the test case name (TC-**1**: Test case 1).

 You may alternatively decorate your test suite with the `KiwiTcmsExtension` class but that should be redundant: